 In other ways, Don Manzano had a little crow on his right index finger, and when he ordered them to line up, he used to say: "Form a straight row as this finger", and of course, the daring ones did it following exactly what was ordered, what caused the anger of the old teacher.

 Luis had very religious feelings.
-So he belived that his vocation was the priesthood; so he entered the Monastery of the Passionist Fathers.
+So he believed that his vocation was the priesthood; so he entered the Monastery of the Passionate Fathers.
 Things were going fine, until the “cleansing day” came up, what’s known as 'closed order'.
 That day the watchman noticed that the new student had a bunch of papers carefully wrapped in a corner of his wardrobe, so instinctively he opened his eyes, pick it up the bunch of papers and untied the ribbon.
-What he found was an varied contents of perfumed epistolary collection.
-Luis tried to babble an explanation, but the rigorous monastic discipline give no chance for excuses.
-How was it possible that an celibacy aspirant received so many letters in a place jealously guarded of all contact with the outside world?
+What he found was a varied content of perfumed epistolary collection.
+Luis tried to babble an explanation, but the rigorous monastic discipline gives no chance for excuses.
+How was it possible that a celibacy aspirant received so many letters in a place jealously guarded of all contact with the outside world?
 Besides, who could write so many letters to a seminarian?
 An unanswered question, but with undoubted external complicity.
 It was never known who was this accomplice, but surely was among those who, for different reasons, entered the cloisters for supplies, repairs, or just collect the waste.
 That way Luis managed to keep in touch with the outside world.

-Next day, early in the morning the inquiri began and lasted as long as a "fart" in a basket, because Luis could not answer the inquisitor's questions: "Who were Susana, Marta, María Isabel?..”
+Next day, early in the morning the inquiry began and lasted as long as a "fart" in a basket, because Luis could not answer the inquisitor's questions: "Who were Susana, Marta, María Isabel?”

 That midday, carrying all his belongings, Luis left off to the station with a school guard and boarded a train to Venado Tuerto.
 Was his vocation was vanished, or was it a merely teenager adventure?